MASQ-Project/Node/USER-INTERFACE-INTERFACE.md

 * `clandestinePort`: The port on which the Node is currently listening for connections from other Nodes.

-* `gasPrice`: The Node will not pay more than this number of Gwei for gas to complete a transaction.
+* `gasPrice`: The Node will not pay more than this number of wei for gas to complete a transaction.

 * `mnemonicSeedOpt`: This is a secret string of hexadecimal digits that corresponds exactly with the mnemonic phrase, plus any "25th word" mnemonic passphrase.
 You won't see this if the password isn't correct.
 You also